 - Keep track of registered users, including user permissions, logins and security settings

 - Allows multiple users to collaborate, edit and publish content easily

 A content management system stores all of your documents, images, videos and any other type of online content in an organized way, allowing you to quickly and easily add, retrieve, edit, delete and publish content on your site.
-A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it on different parts of your site.
+A CMS also allows multiple editors and authors to access, manage, and work on your site’s content and publish it under different sections of the website or blog.

 Specialized technical knowledge was not only required to design and create a website but also to set up and configure the site, add new features and functionality, customize pages and make layout changes, as well as manage, maintain and update the site.

 And, because knowledge of editing web code was also required to modify the content on their web pages, business owners also relied on the technical expertise of web marketers for implementing various online marketing strategies like search engine optimization (SEO), improving sales copy, adding banners and tracking online advertising codes to pages, adding opt-in forms, etc.

 Without this technical knowledge of web languages and web coding and the skills to use web editing applications and tools, most business owners had little to no control over their own web presence.

 (Before Content Management Systems, businesses had little to no control of their own web presence)